jvettesejr/IT403-Website/README.md

 # IT403-Website

-Website created on my personal computer build as apart of a project
+Website created on my personal computer build for a class project

 Experimented using:
   CSS